TurkuNLP/Turku-neural-parser-pipeline/docs/docker.md

 # Docker

+We provide two flavors of Docker images: one which parses text from standard input and exits.
+Since it loads the model every time you run it, it is not suitable for repeated parsing of small chunks of text.
+The other flavor is server mode, which starts, loads the model and listens on a port where you can feed in chunks of text without incurring the overhead of model reloading.

+# One-shot parser images

 For a quick test on the pre-made Finnish image:

     echo "Minulla on koira." | docker run -i turkunlp/turku-neural-parser:finnish-cpu-plaintext-stdin